palm86/hex_flora/priv/specimens/hemimeris_racemosa.md

 ### Distribution in the Hex

-Shaded sandy flats of De Doorns Sandstone Fynbos.
+Shaded sandy flats of De Doorns Sandstone Fynbos and possible Hex River Arid Alluvium Fynbos.

 ### References